sanketpadhyal/KIWI/README.md

 > ⚡ This project was built for **KBT Nashik Hackathon**
 > 👥 Team: **Stack Smashers**
-> 🔓 This project will be open-sourced after the hackathon.
+> 🔓 This project is OpenSourced.
+> ❎ This Project is not selected.

 ---